-The area directly adjoining the eastern side of the new station is planned to feature a new local centre that will become the active heart of the precinct.
-A new town square is proposed which will link the station to established residential areas on the eastern side of Elizabeth Macarthur Creek.
-Shops, cafes and restaurants, and other business premises are planned to be located along the key streets and the town square, that will be used throughout the day and evening.
+The area directly adjoining the new station will see the focus of activity in the precinct, with a new centre featuring a town square, which will also link the station to the creek corridor and residential areas beyond.
+Shops, cafes and restaurants and other business premises are planned to face the streets and plaza that will be used throughout the day and evening.
 Residential apartments will be located above these premises.
+There is also provision for a new community centre located in the plaza.